lakshitha-vp/blog-task/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

 ## License
-Specify your license here (e.g., MIT License).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, contact Lakshitha Veerath at [your-email@example.com].
+For questions or support, contact Lakshitha Veerath at [veerathlakshitha2004@gmail.com]
 # blog-task